 Lake Washington School District

 To help support families during the school closure due to the coronavirus, the Lake Washington School District is committed to providing FREE healthy and nutritious breakfast and lunch 7-days a week to any child 18 and under.
 Learn more

 - Eastside Baby Corner, 425-865-0234

 - Salvation Army, 425-452-7300

 - Sound Generations-Meals on Wheels, 206-448-5757

-King County Metro and Sound Transit have both announced service changes in response to COVID-19.
+King County Metro has announced service changes in response to COVID-19.
 Learn more:

 Customers with disabilities who are no longer able to reach their essential destinations using fixed-route service can contact the Access Transportation Call Center at 206-205-5000 for assistance with both emergent and ongoing essential transportation needs.

 4/28/20 - King County Metro is offering essential workers the opportunity to form temporary vanpools with as few as two riders.
 Email firstname.lastname@example.org with “Emergency Vanpool Formation” in the subject line to get started or for more information.